 - 1 tbsp Avocado oil or canola oil or canola oil

-- 1/2 cup Cilantro chopped
+- ½ cup Cilantro chopped

 - 2 tbsp Southwest Seasoning

-- 1 12 oz Shiner Bock Dos Equis Amber beer or your favorite medium dark beer
+- 1 12 oz Shiner Bock (Dos Equis Amber beer or your favorite medium-dark beer)

 - salt and pepper to taste

-- 1/2 cup Brisket, smoked or Smoked Pulled Pork
+- ½ cup Brisket, smoked or Smoked Pulled Pork

-Once you have filled a pot with the beans, cover with 2-3 inches of cold water, pick out any floaters and discard.
+- Once you have filled a pot with the beans, cover with 2-3 inches of cold water, pick out any floaters and discard.
 Cover and let rest overnight in a cold dark place.
 The beans will absorb the water overnight and expand to double their size.

-In a medium sized mixing bowl, toss the tomatoes and chiles in oil.
+- Slice plum tomatoes in half.
+In a medium-sized mixing bowl, toss the halved tomatoes and jalapeños in oil.

-Add the beans to the onions and peppers and cover with 1-2 inches of water.
+- Finally, add the beans to the onions and peppers and cover with 1-2 inches of water.
 Cover with a heavy lid and bring to a boil.

-When you sample the beans and find them to be very tender, go ahead and add the tomato and the rest of the ingredients.
-Stir everything together and serve garnished with fresh diced avocado, queso fresco, pickled onions, fresh cilantro, and a dash of your favorite hot sauce.
+- When you sample the beans and find them to be very tender, go ahead and add the tomato and the rest of the seasonings (Southwest Seasoning).